 The first few days are usually the worst.
 The severity of the symptoms depends on the types of substances someone used, how long and how much they used.
 Some facilities utilize detox medication management to ease the worst of the symptoms if needed.

 Because people who abuse drugs and alcohol often neglect to eat correctly, they need proper nutrition during detox.
 A quality program that meets the medical detox definition will ensure clients get the nutrients they need.

 Detox is the first part of recovery, but it is not the last.
 That is often the most significant difference between a supervised vs. an at-home detox.
 In a facility, clients not only get clean, but they can then move into the next, more extended phase of recovery.
 This is typically where people enter different addiction therapy programs.

 Without getting to the root of addiction and finding better ways to cope with stress and triggers, a person can quickly fall back into drug and alcohol abuse.
 Treatment after detox can help someone maintain sobriety for life.

 A Detox Experience That Can Change Your Life

 Are you ready to take the first step into a quality medical detox program?
 Serenity House Detox & Recovery provides detoxification from many different substances, including:

 Our facility offers a comfortable, intimate setting where you can begin a drug-free life.
 We are here to help you.

 Addiction does not have to control your life forever.
 There is help available for those who are ready to take the steps towards a healthier future.
 The right detox program sets the stage for the rest of your rehab experience.
-Get a great start with Serenity House Detox.
+Get a great start with Serenity House Detox & Recovery.
 Call us today 866.516.8356 for more information.
 Do not let consume your life any longer.